Support Us Button Widget

 Did you know Texas was the first state to plant flowers along the highway?

-The Wildflower Program was created in 1932 not only to beautify your commute, but also stabilize soil, provide reliable ground cover, and reduce maintenance and litter along roadways.
+The Wildflower Program was created in 1932 not only to beautify your commute, but also to stabilize soil, provide reliable ground cover, and reduce maintenance and litter along roadways.

-These efforts were lauded by Lady Bird Johnson, who provided grants to TxDOT for its work and spearheaded the Highway Beautification Act of 1965 to help make the effort more widespread across the nation.
+These efforts were lauded by Lady Bird Johnson, who provided grants to TxDOT for its work and spearheaded the Highway Beautification Act of 1965 to help make the initiative more widespread across the nation.

-Familiarize yourself with some of the local flora.
+Familiarize yourself with more local flora.

 More from ATXtoday